DavideCamino/Extending-QA-Prolog/README.md

 # Extended QA-Prolog

-This repository accompanies a scientific paper and provides instructions for reproducing the experiments presented in it.
+This repository accompanies the scientific paper "**Extending QA-Prolog for Heterogeneous Quantum Workflows and Ontology Reasoning**" and provides instructions for reproducing the experiments presented in it.

 The setup relies on a Python environment managed with `conda` and is organized into four phases: